jacksund/simmate/docs/getting_started/workflows/view_all_workflows.md

 ## Choosing a Workflow for Practice

-For the remainder of this tutorial, we will use the `static-energy.vasp.mit` workflow, which performs a basic static energy calculation using MIT Project settings (these settings are based on pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).
+For the remainder of this tutorial, we will use the `static-energy.quantum-espresso.quality00` workflow, which performs a basic static energy calculation.

+Take a look at this workflow using `simmate workflows explore` before moving on.

 ----------------------------------------------------------------------